-Owners place newspapers and pee pads down to help contain the mess but are only helping to teach and reinforce the message that elimination in doors is permissible.
-Remember, dogs, cannot generalize.
+Owners place newspapers and pee pads down to help contain the mess but are only helping to teach and reinforce the message that elimination indoors is permissible.
+Remember, dogs cannot generalize.
 Rules for them fall into one of two categories: ALWAYS or NEVER.
-If they are allowed to pee and poop sometimes, they interpret that to mean ALWAYS.
+If they are allowed to pee and poop, sometimes, they interpret that to mean ALWAYS.
 Bringing your puppy home after they are 8 weeks old makes effective housebreaking not only easier, it makes it possible.

 These puppies will often exhibit a myriad of psychological issues

-They lack the confidence to handle new situations, people, and often are not able to have proper social interactions with other dogs because of crippling fears and phobias.
+They lack the confidence to handle new situations, people and often are not able to have proper social interactions with other dogs because of crippling fears and phobias.
 Even when you take these dogs to obedience classes and give them socialization opportunities, these are the dogs that will become fear aggressive and be at an increased chance of becoming a fear biter.
-Often through constant management, these issues can be lessened but rarely are the issues completely eliminated.
+Often through constant management, these issues can be lessened but rarely are the issues eliminated.

 These dogs often default to fear biting

 They do not necessarily see this behaviour as being an offensive attack.
-In their minds they are defensively attacking other dogs.
+In their minds, they are defensively attacking other dogs.
 Their fear is so great that they preemptively launch an attack of one bite and then they retreat, hoping to drive off the other dog (or person).
 They melt down and are easily overwhelmed by anything new in their environment.
-These dogs are uncomfortable and just want to be left alone.
+These dogs are uncomfortable and want to be left alone.

 Because these dogs have gaps in their understanding of being able to read and model appropriate dog body language, they often are the cause of dog fights.
 They lack the knowledge behind giving and receiving the normal calming signals used by other more scholarly dogs.
 Interestingly, Mother dogs who did not get the benefit of being taught about calming signals by their mothers will not be able to pass this knowledge on to their own puppies creating yet another generation of dogs who have poor communications skills.

 Not knowing what to expect from other the dogs causes these dogs to be constantly on guard and tense.
 Then other dogs react to the tense or fearful energy and body language displayed by these dogs.
 The owners of these unfortunate socially inept dogs are often at their wits end trying to teach their dogs how to become well socialized and how to be less stressed or terrified in social settings.
-Very often no amount of socialization training helps to make these dogs fully at ease in dog on dog encounters.
+Very often, no amount of socialization training helps to make these dogs fully at ease in dog on dog encounters.

 How You Can Prevent This From Happening To You

-- Education and correct information is always crucial to preventing a disaster from becoming your fate.
+- Education and correct information are always crucial to preventing a disaster from becoming your fate.
 Arm yourself with as much information as you can from a variety of up to date sources of information.
 Sadly, your Vet may not be the best source of information when it comes to issues of understanding the social learning and needs of dogs.

 - Do not allow yourself to become complacent and naively expect that all breeders will act in the best interest of you or your puppy.
 Sadly, there are breeders out there who are very low on ethics and whose bigger concern is the profit to be gained by selling their dogs to you.

-- Minimally, there are some breeders out there who lack the experience and information to be good knowledgeable breeders.
+- Minimally, there are some breeders out there who lack the experience and information to be well knowledgeable breeders.
 Ignorance really is a weak excuse for producing a poor genetic product.
-If they are responsible for creating a living creature then they should also take the personal responsibility to make sure that they are up to date on current and accurate information regarding the practice of creating healthy and well-adjusted puppies.
+If they are responsible for creating a living creature, then they should also take the personal responsibility to make sure that they are up to date on current and accurate information regarding the practice of creating healthy and well-adjusted puppies.
 Breeding dogs needs to about more than that just tossing two dogs together so they can pro-create and then selling puppies as a product of procreation.

-- By taking the responsibility to arm yourself with information you can recognize sound breeding practices and know what questions to ask thereby increasing your chances of being able to spot a bad breeder.
+- By taking the responsibility to arm yourself with information, you can recognize sound breeding practices and know what questions to ask thereby increasing your chances of being able to spot a bad breeder.
 Not all breeders are bad.
 There are ethical well informed dog breeders out there too.
-You just have to know enough information to be able to spot the difference.
+You have to know enough information to be able to spot the difference.

 - And finally, don’t buy puppies, sight unseen, from breeders that advertise over the internet or from newspaper or magazine ads.
-From behind the anonymity of a computer screen or telephone people can represent themselves in any way that they want.
+From behind the anonymity of a computer screen or telephone, people can represent themselves in any way that they want.
 The only way to be sure that a breeder has good breeding practices is to be able to see the facility and the dogs for yourself.

-With an appointment, you should be able to a visit a good quality breeder’s facility.
+With an appointment, you should be able to visit a good quality breeder’s facility.
 If a breeder makes constant excuses as to why you cannot visit them, walk away from the deal.
 If you insist on doing business with a person like this, you, and your poorly bred puppy will surely be paying the price for this choice for a long time to come.

 When a facility has many breeding dogs with litters on the ground, walk away.
 Don’t move forward if a breeding facility has many different breeds of dogs, all with litters on the ground.
 If dogs are kept in dirty and overcrowded conditions, walk away.

-These situations all have the tell-tale signs of it being puppy mill.
-Puppies that come from this kind of breeding situation will be not only be poor genetic examples of the breed but they will arrive sick and infested with parasites from living in dirty and unhealthy conditions.
-If you buy from a dog from a breeder after seeing these conditions you had better be prepared to spend a lot more money on Vet bills because trying to bring these dogs back to a state of good healthy, if at all possible, is a costly affair.
+These situations all have the tell-tale signs of it being a puppy mill.
+Puppies that come from this kind of breeding situation will not only be poor genetic examples of the breed, but they will arrive sick and infested with parasites from living in dirty and unhealthy conditions.
+If you buy from a dog from a breeder after seeing these conditions you had better be prepared to spend a lot more money on Vet bills because trying to bring these dogs back to a state of good health, if at all possible, is a costly affair.
 Save yourself the anguish and the money.
 Just don’t buy puppies from questionable sources.

 It is my most fond wish that we educate all Snow Dog owners and all potential Snow Dog owners so that no person finds themselves in the awful position of becoming the unwitting owner of one of these unfortunate dogs.
 Please, do your homework first before agreeing to purchase a dog from a breeder.
 Know what constitutes good breeding practices.
 And know not to accept ownership of a puppy before it at least 8 weeks old.

 As always we welcome your questions and comment regarding this issue.
-Please share your stories with us because when we share our wisdom we may well be helping someone who is struggling with their Snow Dog.
+Please share your stories with us because when we share our wisdom, we may well be helping someone who is struggling with their Snow Dog.